andrewginns/andrewginns.github.io/README.md

 This website serves as a digital resume, project showcase, and writing platform, featuring:
 - Professional experience and background
-- Project portfolio highlighting ML and Data Science work
+- Projects highlighting ML and Data Science work
 - Blog for technical writing and industry insights
 - Clean, text-centric design inspired by modern minimalism